Review: Icelandair Saga Business Class B757-2, Seattle – Reykjavík (Keflavik)

 We headed downstairs to get our bags and encountered the massive duty free on arrival.
 The place was so large, it actually rivaled the usual liquor store I go to at home.
 I knew there must have been good deals in here; even the flight attendants and pilots were buying in uniform.
 I suppose they were after the end of their scheduled shifts.

 We ended up finding our bags and took the FlyBus into town.
-A taxi is well over $200 where as the bus only cost us about $35 per person.
-We had some rugged scenary on our way into town since Keflavik Airport is in the middle of nowhere.
+A taxi is well over $200 USD where as the bus only cost us about $35 USD per person.
+We had some rugged scenery on our way into town since Keflavik Airport is in the middle of nowhere.

 The Bottom Line:

-Well, we managed to complete the Iceland Air Business Class flight.
-It wasn’t terrific, but it was better than being in economy.
+We managed to complete the Iceland Air Business Class flight.
+It wasn’t terrific, but it was much better than being in economy.
 At least the staff and experience was enjoyable.
 The Gin and Tonic flights were the highlight of the trip.
 It was also the easiest way to get to Iceland without back tracking.